puppetlabs/puppet-docs/source/puppet/4.6/reference/man/man.md

 <p>This subcommand displays manual pages for all Puppet subcommands.
 If the
 <code>ronn</code> gem (<a href="https://github.com/rtomayko/ronn/" data-bare-link="true">https://github.com/rtomayko/ronn/</a>) is installed on your
-system, puppet man will display fully-formated man pages.
+system, puppet man will display fully-formatted man pages.
 If <code>ronn</code> is not available, puppet man will display the raw (but human-readable) source text in a pager.</p>